Rukenya Dam

-The main purpose of this dam is to increase the land under irrigation in Mwea Irrigation Scheme.
+The dam’s primary purpose is to increase the land under irrigation in the Mwea Irrigation Scheme.
 The project will be funded by the Government of Kenya in partnership with the Japan International Cooperation Agency.
 The cabinet proposed the construction of the dam as a Vision 2030 project.

 Construction began in September 2016, but was suspended in October 2019 due to a lack of funding.
 Works resumed in January 2020 thanks to a new $6 million release.
+The construction of the dam was completed in March 2022, following significant progress in addressing funding delays and land disputes that had temporarily stalled the project.